ji-zai/personal-site/content/essays/dear-founder.md

 You'll realize that when you're fully honest, you can't help but take the decision that allows you to respect yourself more.
 Ha!
 You're now using your ego to protect you from your ego.
 Touche.

-By fighting the inner war, you pull your subconscious decisions into your conscious mind, giving you greater control over your destiny.

-It’s only when you see, and accept, the truth, that you have a chance of making changes in the direction you want to change in.

-You'll also be far more productive.

-When you're brutally honest with yourself, you'll realize that you're the root cause of all of your problems, and as a result, you'll take more ownership.
+When you're brutally honest with yourself, you'll realize that you're the root cause of all of your problems, and you'll begin to take more ownership.

 When you take more ownership, your mind will naturally try to find solutions to your problems because it believes you have control.
+You'll be far more productive.

 For example, when your product involves hardware and you don’t have the resources to manufacture it, you’ll ask yourself if you can start with the software aspect of that product and get traction for that first… and you’ll probably see that you can.